NaanProphet/tripodvideoninja/_posts/2023-07-01-overclocking-nintendo-switch.md

+---
+layout: single
-# Overclocking a Nintendo Switch for Online Play
+title: Overclocking the Nintendo Switch for Online Play
+subtitle: Minimizing Ban Risk
+date:   2023-06-14 10:56:00 Z
+categories: misc
+---

+### To Hack or not to Hack

+Toeing the line between performance tuning a jailbroken gaming console and still phoning home online to Nintendo.

 I enjoy playing Overcooked on the Nintendo Switch.
-Unfortunately after seeing the game run on other consoles and realizing how much smoother and quicker it could be, I wanted to find a way to bring that same experience on my Switch.
-Enter the world of toeing the line between performance tuning a gaming console and still playing online.
+Unfortunately after realizing how smoother and quicker the game runs on other consoles, I wanted to find a way to bring that same experience to my Switch—and not get banned.
+Here's how I did it.

+*Note: this isn't exactly a post about editing, but it's still related to GPUs and graphics, right?*

 ### Objectives